The Aman Summer Palace Beijing

 Meet our specialists

-To start planning your vacation to The Aman Summer Palace Beijing
+Call us on (858) 523-9000 to start planning your vacation to The Aman Summer Palace Beijing or take a look at our itineraries to Beijing

 The Aman at Summer Palace is located in a series of pavilions, the original dwellings used by guests of the Summer Palace who were awaiting an audience with the Empress.
 Built in 1750, the Summer Palace is a garden estate dotted with palaces around a lake, formerly used to escape the heat of the Forbidden City.